Jonaleow04/YT-Video-Downloader/README.md

 - This is a simple GUI program that helps to download a YouTube video by a given URL
 - Tkinter is used for GUI design and pytube is used for downloading the YouTube
 - I created this program to practice and test my skill in GUI programming as I just started learning Tkinter
+> I'm only doing this project for fun, but feel free to provide any suggestions to improve

 # Setup
 1. Install the latest version of [Python](https://www.python.org/downloads/)